 We’re sorry that Al got it wrong in his movie An Inconvenient Truth.
 But the movie isn’t a scientific paper.
 It’s a popular media presentation meant to raise awareness on a serious issue.
 Too many, in my opinion, use this one source for either side of their argument, building an opinion that rests in bad logic.
 The louder you can shout, the more right you are.

-In the case of Kilimanjaro, the answers where quietly waiting for two scientists without an agenda, using sound scientific principals, to find them.
+In the case of Kilimanjaro, the answers were quietly waiting for two scientists without an agenda, using sound scientific principles, to find them.

 Al Gore and the Denialists can learn a lesson if they so choose.